The Human Truth Foundation

 Life Expectancy58.94yrs (2017)2

-Mali is very poor at ensuring human rights and freedom compared to the rest of the world, and it has cultural issues when it comes to tolerance and equality.
-Mali does worse than average in terms of commentary in Human Rights Watch reports3, supporting press freedom4, supporting personal, civil & economic freedoms5, its average Freedom in the World rating and in LGBT equality in the 2020s6.
-And finally, it falls into the worst 20 in terms of the rate of gender bias (from 7 indicators)7 (amongst the highest in Africa) and in opposing gender inequality8.
-At times, Mali's conscription programme descends into simple slave labour9 and both government and militia forces use child soldiers10.
-"Government forces conducted counterterrorism operationsthat resulted in arbitrary arrests, summary executions, torture, and ill-treatment"10Conflicts have caused "a rule of law and security vacuum, facilitating rampant banditry and displacement.
-In central Mali, Islamist armed group presence and intimidation of the population steadily increased [in 2017]"10.
+Mali is generally poor at ensuring human rights and freedom compared to the rest of the world.
+Mali does worse than average in commentary in Human Rights Watch reports3, supporting press freedom4, its average Freedom in the World rating and in LGBT equality in the 2020s5.
+And finally, it sits amongst the bottom 20 in terms of the rate of gender bias (from 7 indicators)6 (amongst the highest in Africa) and in opposing gender inequality7.
+At times, Mali's conscription programme descends into simple slave labour8 and both government and militia forces use child soldiers9.
+"Government forces conducted counterterrorism operationsthat resulted in arbitrary arrests, summary executions, torture, and ill-treatment"9Conflicts have caused "a rule of law and security vacuum, facilitating rampant banditry and displacement.
+In central Mali, Islamist armed group presence and intimidation of the population steadily increased [in 2017]"9.

 1. Mali's Human Rights, Equality & Tolerance